zocker-160/ifm/doc/language.rst

 of these, if specified more than once in the same object, concatenate the lists together.

-Once an object as been declared with a tag name, its attributes can be modified by later commands referring to that tag, like this::
+Once an object has been declared with a tag name, its attributes can be modified by later commands referring to that tag, like this::

     <type> ID [attribute-list];